What Is Fractional HR? A Solo Practitioner's Honest Definition

 A fractional HR leader spends a fraction of their time with each client.
 In return, each client pays a fraction of what it would cost to hire a full-time HR leader.
 That's it.
 That's the model.

 For most early-stage companies, a senior HR leader commands a significant salary, and that's before you factor in benefits, equity, and overhead.
-Fractional HR lets you access that same level of expertise at a fraction of the cost, calibrated to the time commitment you actually need from them—which is probably not 40 hours/week.
+Fractional HR lets you access that same level of expertise calibrated to the time commitment you actually need — which is probably not 40 hours a week.

 It is not a junior hire.
 It is not a temp.
 It is not someone killing time between full-time jobs.
 When it's done right, it's one of the highest-leverage investments a growing company can make in its people function.